Seaslug (missile): LOPGAP anti-aircraft weapon

-Move to RAE
+Missile projects moved to the Royal Aircraft Establishment

 In 1945 a new Guided Projectiles Establishment was set up under the Controller of Supplies (Air) and in 1946 development of all ongoing missile projects moved to the Royal Aircraft Establishment's (RAE) new Controlled Weapons Department, soon to become the Guided Weapons Department.
 They began considering the beam riding concept in partnership with the Telecommunications Research Establishment (TRE), the deliberately oddly-named department of the Air Ministry responsible for radar development.
 Over the next year, first Brakemine and then Stooge were moved to the RAE.

 In a January 1947 Navy review, the program was given the name Seaslug.
 This called for a significantly larger weapon than initially envisioned, capable of single-stage vertical launch, a warhead (and guidance) of 200 lb and an all-up weight of 1800 lb.
 Development continued as before but was significantly hampered by the post-war exodus of engineering talent.
 Shortly after the new definition was produced, this project also moved to the RAE.
 Efforts by the Navy to change the name from Seaslug to the more ominous-sounding "Triumph" failed.

 Development slowed, and in July 1947 the Admiralty approached Henry Tizard to argue for a more "virile leadership" of the program.
 Tizard called a meeting of the Defence Research Policy Committee (DRPC) and started a process of pushing through four key missile programs that were intended to enter service in 1957, Seaslug, a longer ranged Army/Air Force surface-to-air missile known as Red Heathen, the Blue Boar television guided glide bomb, and the Red Hawk air-to-air missile.

 In March 1948 a new report from the DRPC noted there was not enough manpower for all four projects, and put Seaslug at the bottom of the priority list, claiming air attack would be less likely than submarine in the event of war.
 They suggested the much longer ranged Red Heathen was more important in the short term.
 The Admiralty was of another opinion on the matter and argued against the change in priority.

 The Navy found an unlikely ally in the Army, who were concerned that Red Heathen was too difficult to move to in a single step and suggested that Seaslug might be the basis for a more immediate medium-range weapon that could be used both on land and sea.
 The DPRC also began to have concerns about accurately guiding Red Heathen at its desired 100000 yd maximum range.
 In September 1948 they agreed to develop Seaslug "as a matter of insurance", before further upgrading it in 1949 to "top priority".
 As a result of these changes, the program was seen as having two stages, Stage 1 would deliver missiles in the mid-1950s with roughly 20 mi range with capability mostly against subsonic targets, and a Stage 2 of the early 1960s would have a greatly extended range on the order of 150 mi and able to attack supersonic aircraft.